 In a few categories, online filing is also an option, by creating an account with USCIS.

-Make a complete copy of everything in your submission packet, even the checks, before sending it.
+Make a complete copy of everything in your submission packet, even the checks (if you're paying that way), before sending it.
 Then you'll want to monitor USCIS's progress on making a decision; it will take longer than you hope.
+The EAD you eventually receive will have an expiration date (anywhere from a few months to five years), so keep an eye on that and, if still eligible, be sure to apply for renewal in time to avoid gaps.